ariannamethod/Arianna-MT7.0/README.md

 Set `DEEPSEEK_API_KEY` in your `.env` to enable calls to the DeepSeek model.
 Use the `/ds` command followed by your prompt to send a message through DeepSeek.
+If no key is configured, this command is disabled.
 The regular conversation history with OpenAI is preserved when you use this command.

 ### Journal logging